together,

 Understanding TK2d

 TK2d is a primary mitochondrial myopathy, which means that it affects muscles.
-It is also a type of mitochondrial disease called mtDNA depletion syndrome.
+It is also a type of mitochondrial disease called mtDNA depletion/deletion syndrome.

 Thymidine kinase 2 (TK2) is an enzyme that helps make and maintain your mtDNA.
 When you have a healthy and normal amount of mtDNA, the mitochondria are able to create and provide energy for your body and its functions.